aishwaryaganesan/public-amazon-crawler/readme.md

  * primary_img *(the URL to the full-size primary product image)*
  * crawl_time *(the timestamp of when the crawl began)*

+**We additionally get the page pointed by product_url and collect product info from comparison_table and product details table

 ## How it Works
 You begin the crawler for the first time by running: